EXO Fire Protection Safety

 6

-Hazards, incidents, near misses, impairments, unsafe conditions, customer restrictions, and incomplete work must be documented clearly enough to support correction and accountability.
+Hazards, incidents, near misses, impairments, restrictions, and incomplete work need to be documented clearly enough to drive action.

 OSHA / UOSH